Adr1an04/Adr1an04/README.md

 Research and learning the T3 stack.

 💬 **Hobbies & Interests:**
-Feel free to reach out if you'd like to discuss my hobbies or projects!
+Feel free to reach out if you'd like to talk about my hobbies or projects!

 ⚡ **Fun Fact:**
 I'm probably listening to music right now.